mhightower83/WiFiPcap/README.md

 traffic volume is not too high, you can use the `-f "all"` option to pass all traffic and only use Wireshark's filter options.

-I have only tested in a Linux environment.
-It should be easy enough to adapt the script for Windows.
+I have mainly tested with Linux.
+Should now work on Windows.
+If you used a custom location to install Wireshark, you will need to fix the path to Wireshark at the top of the script.
+Look for `wireshark_path_win32`.

-Built with Arduino IDE 1.8.18 with ESP32 board add-on support.
+Built with Arduino IDE 1.8.19 with ESP32 board add-on support.

 ## Hardware modules tested

 **LilyGo T-Display-S3**
 ```
-  Build with:
+  Build with Tools selection:              (defines set)
     Board: "LilyGo T-DisplayS3"            -DARDUINO_LILYGO_T_DISPLAY_S3=1
     USB Mode: "USB-OTG (TinyUSB)"          -DARDUINO_USB_MODE=0
     USB CDC On Boot: "Disabled"            -DARDUINO_USB_CDC_ON_BOOT=0